develprr/metamatic-blog/_posts/2024-03-09-let-us-turn-your-millions-to-billions.md

 ## Conclusion

 These both services provide a roughly comparable development and deployment experience.
-However, in the follow-up articles I will be having a look at Azure based cloud development.
+However, in the follow-up articles I will be having a look at Azure based cloud development specifically.
 It doesn't necessarily mean that I personally favor one over other.
 I hope my opinion clarifies during this journey and I can also provide something useful to *you* too.